-2022 will be a year where the City of Akron begins to emerge from the dark chapter of the COVID-19 pandemic.
-Akron did begin to see evidence of the recovery of its economy during 2021, which is reflected strong growth of its Income Tax revenues that will be discussed below.
-In the coming year, there will also be challenges, however as some of the changes in work patterns brought about by the pandemic will impact Akron and other larger cities for the foreseeable future.
+During 2023 the City of Akron is projecting continued economic growth following the end of the COVID-19 pandemic.
+While Akron did begin to see evidence of the recovery to its economy during 2022, which is reflected in stagnant income tax revenues that will be discussed below, indicators for 2023 are strong.
+In the coming year, there will also be continued challenges as some of the changes in work patterns brought about by the pandemic will impact Akron and other larger cities for the foreseeable future.